Carbon Regeneration Kilns

 - To provide service longevity of the equipment;

 - To allow for simpler equipment servicing and maintenance; and

 The Heat Systems TR Series Carbon Regeneration Kilns are SCADA ready and have remote access capabilities.
-Your process can be monitored from a mobile device, from anywhere in the world.
+You can monitor the equipment from any internet enabled device, from anywhere in the world.
 Additionally, we can update process parameters on the TR series kilns within 24 hours of receiving your service request, without having to put boots on the ground.

 What is a Carbon Regeneration Kiln?

 Horizontal indirect fired carbon regeneration kilns, otherwise known as indirect fired rotary kilns, have proven to be the ‘work-horse’ in the regeneration of carbon for the past three decades.
 The concept of the equipment is based on an oxygen depleted environment within a rotating tube that is encased within a hot combustion chamber.
 This heat tube is fed with fouled or ‘spent’ carbon from a feed screw.
-Since the tube has angled lifters, its rotary motion imparts a gentle momentum to the carbon and the lifters also provide more effective heat transfer into the carbon bed.
+As the tube has angled lifters, its rotary motion imparts a gentle momentum to the carbon and the lifters also provide for additional heat transfer into the carbon bed.
 The gentle motion serves to expose the carbon to the regenerative atmosphere and heat transfer surfaces whilst taking care not to fracture the carbon.

-The roll of the heat tube is to provide a steam rich, oxygen deprived atmosphere within the tube where all of the carbon (as the heat tube slowly rotates and agitates the product) is exposed to this atmosphere for approximately 20 minutes at a temperature of between 650°C to 800°C. The heat tube is manufactured from 253MA which is an exotic stainless steel that allows the heat tube to operate under such high heat conditions.
+The roll of the heat tube is to provide a steam rich, oxygen deprived atmosphere within the tube where all of the carbon (as the heat tube slowly rotates and agitates the product) is exposed to this atmosphere for approximately 20 minutes at a temperature of between 650°C to 800°C. The heat tube is manufactured from 253MA which is an exotic stainless steel that allows the heat tube to operate under very high heat conditions.